apache/wookie/widgets/templates/readme.txt

 them in a "lib" directory in the root of the widget directory.
 Be sure to add any copyright notices and licenses to a "NOTICE" file and "legal" directory respectfully.

+** Common Files
+When building a family of related widgets you are likely to provide a set of common files that will be reused by multiple widgets.
+These can be placed in a directory called "common" in the same directory as your widget definitions.
+All files in this folder will be copied, with token replacement, into each widget.

+Because we use token replacement in these files too, it is possible for each widget to customise the common files appropriately.

 * Building widgets